benhoyt/benhoyt.github.com/writings/mugo.md

 As you can see, Mugo uses its own very inefficient [ABI](https://en.wikipedia.org/wiki/Application_binary_interface) that's nothing like the [x86-64 ABI](https://eli.thegreenplace.net/2011/09/06/stack-frame-layout-on-x86-64) -- the standard ABI puts the first six cells in registers.

 For simplicity, Mugo's ABI pushes arguments onto the stack (they're pushed in order, so they end up on the stack in reverse order in memory).
-However, Mugo does use registers for return values: in `rax`, and also `rbx` and `rcx` if there are more cells.
+However, Mugo does use registers for return values: `rax`, and then `rbx` and `rcx` if there are more cells.
 Just like in Go, an `int` is one cell, a `string` is two (address and length), and a slice is three (address, length, and capacity).

-For allocating memory for string concatenation and slice `append`ing, Mugo uses a trivial "bump allocator".
-In other words, it bumps a pointer along in a fixed 1MB chunk of memory, and exits with an "out of memory" message if that gets used up.
+For allocating memory for string concatenation and slice appending, Mugo uses a trivial "bump allocator".
+In other words, it bumps a pointer along in a fixed 1MB chunk of memory, and exits with an out-of-memory message if that gets used up.
 It never frees memory, and there's no garbage collector.
 Mugo would be great for embedded systems! :-)

 Once Mugo has run, I use [NASM](https://nasm.us/) to assemble the output, and the `ld` linker to build an executable.
 Here's an example from the [Makefile](https://github.com/benhoyt/mugo/blob/master/Makefile) showing how I build three versions of the compiler:

-`mugo` and then  `mugo2` (the Mugo-built compiler) from `mugo` (which is built with Go):

 ```
 # Build the compiler with Go